 I like to set up a hierarchy of goals -> strategies -> projects -> tasks.
 High level goals can be accomplished through different strategies, all requiring unique projects and their subsequent tasks.

-If, for example, your outcome goal is to generate $10,000 per month from your signature service or attract 3 new retainer clients per quarter, your marketing strategies should be selected to achieve those outcomes.
+If your outcome goal is to generate $10,000 per month from your signature service or attract 3 new retainer clients per quarter, your marketing strategies should be selected to achieve those outcomes.

 Then you can define the projects within each strategy and break them down into manageable tasks.
 Even if you are trying to accomplish more long term goals such as brand awareness and reputation, your projects and tasks aligning with those goals should be things you can do in 90 days.